Strong Feller Regularisation of 1-d Nonlinear Transport by Reflected Ornstein-Uhlenbeck Noise: Abstract

 \section{Abstract}

-{We consider equations of nonlinear transport on the circle with regular self inter\-actions appearing in aggregation models and deterministic mean field dynamics.
-We introduce a random perturbation of such systems through a stochastic orientation preserving flow, which is given as an integrated infinite dimensional periodic Ornstein-Uhlenbeck process with reflection.
-As our main result we show that the induced stochastic dynamics yields a measure valued Markov process on a class of regular measures.
-Moreover, we show that this process is strong Feller in the corresponding topology.
-This is interpreted as a qualitative regularisation by noise phenomenon. }
+{We consider equations of smooth nonlinear transport on the real line with regular self-interactions appearing in aggregation models and deterministic mean-field dynamics.
+We introduce a random perturbation of such systems through a stochastic orientation-preserving flow, which is given by an integrated infinite-dimensional Ornstein-Uhlenbeck process with reflection.
+As our main result, we show that the induced stochastic dynamics yield a measure-valued diffusion process on a class of regular measures.
+Moreover, we establish a quantitative stability of the associated semigroup in relative entropy.
+As a consequence, the strong Feller property is obtained, as an instance of regularization by noise in case of probability measure valued dynamics. }